MattKevan/uxlift/_topics/loyalty-loops.md

 ---
 title: The consumer decision journey
-intro: A method outlining the four main stages of a customer's decision-making process, from initial consideration to post-purchase.
+description: A method outlining the four main stages of a customer's decision-making process, from initial consideration to post-purchase.
 category:
 - Engagement